4 highlights from the Cardiovascular Research Foundation’s annual symposium

 Patrick Bridges shares key takeaways from the Transcatheter Cardiovascular Therapeutics (TCT) conference in September 2019.

-Last fall, I attended the TCT educational conference for interventional cardiovascular medicine—a symposium held annually by the Cardiovascular Research Foundation (CRF).
+I attended the TCT educational conference for interventional cardiovascular medicine—a symposium held annually by the Cardiovascular Research Foundation (CRF) in September.
 Here are four of my primary takeaways from the conference:

 1. Catheter-based technologies for valvular heart disease continue to drive the majority of conversations in the industry.